zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 If you are not very familiar with the subject, then comparison of Eqn.
 18.46 with Fig. N may suggest that something is wrong, since the amount of power scattered by a particle may significantly exceed the amount of incident power.
-Since the scattered power is also featured in the expression of the extinction efficiency factor, the latter exhibits the same problem, telling us that the amount of power "removed" from the incident beam is larger than the amount of power geometrically intercepted by the particle.
+Since the scattered power is also featured in the expression of the extinction efficiency factor, the latter exhibits the same problem, which indicates that the amount of power "removed" from the incident beam is larger than the amount of power geometrically intercepted by the particle.
 This surprising behavior is known as the [extinction paradox](https://en.wikipedia.org/wiki/Extinction_paradox).

 This phenomenon is not limited to a particular composition, or a certain shape of a particle.
 However, it does strongly depend on the size.
 Why is that the case?